-The Estonian Health Insurance Fund (EHIF; Haigekassa in Estonian) pays your medical bills if you have an employment contract in Estonia and your employer is paying social taxes on you.
+In Estonia, you can have two types of health care systems: public and private.
+The public is provided by Estonian Health Insurance Fund (EHIF; Haigekassa in Estonian) which you receive if you have an employment contract in Estonia and your employer is paying social taxes on you.

 The Estonian health insurance system is a solidarity-based social insurance system.
 This means it provides healthcare for everyone.
-The services are provided according to the needs of insured persons, and treatment is equally available in all regions.
+Estonia is quite covered by health care and treatment is equally available in all regions.

-All Estonian residents who work and whose employer pays the required social tax on them automatically get Estonian health insurance (after registering place of residence in here).
+All Estonian residents who work and whose employer pays the required social tax, automatically get Estonian health insurance (after registering their place of residence in Estonia).

 The health insurance also includes the right to receive benefits for temporary incapacity for work.

 - Employees paid at least the minimum monthly salary

 - Pregnant women

 - People registered as unemployed at the Unemployment Insurance Fund

 NB!
 To be covered by state health insurance, your employer needs to register you in the employment register and you need an Estonian ID code.
 To get access to a family doctor, and for your family to be covered by health insurance, your address needs to be registered.

 If you are self-employed, you have to pay your own social tax from which 13% is transferred into health insurance.